 We used virtual and augmented reality to rethink how and what everyday people can create.
 We broke free from the limits of traditional computer inputs, focusing on how people most easily communicate their ideas now - using language.
 In Moatboat, creation is as simple and delightful as saying your idea out loud.

-In Moatboat, what you create is not as simple.
+In Moatboat, what you create can be quite complex.
 In fact, you can build entire living systems or even multiple overlapping systems.
 We gave everyday people the power to create dynamic, interactive simulations.
 Think of it a bit like The Sims or SimCity.
 You create the world around you, add rules, and build on what happens.

 Everyone can be a creator when building is as simple as saying your ideas out loud.
 No special design or coding skills needed.